w3f/polkadot-wiki/docs/general/glossary.md

 ## Rococo

-The [testnet](#testnet) set aside for testing parachains, cumulus, and related technology.
+Rococo was a [testnet](#testnet) set aside for testing parachains, cumulus, and related technology.
+Please refer to Paseo test network.

 ## Root Origin